-The Force AXS components can talk to Red AXS and Eagle AXS parts and can be mixed and matched with no issues.
+As part of the AXS ecosystem, Force AXS components can talk to Red AXS and Eagle AXS parts and can be mixed and matched without concerns about pull ratio compatibility.

 SRAM Red eTap

 SRAM's Red eTap was the first commercially available wireless road groupset, which laid the groundwork for AXS.
-While it's been superseded, it's still readily available and a top-performing option for roadies looking for electronic shifting.
+While it's been superseded for a couple of years now, it's still available and a top-performing option for roadies looking for electronic shifting.
 RED eTap marked SRAM's intuitive shifting system; push the paddle on the right shifter for a harder gear, the left shifter for an easier gear, and both together to shift at the front.

 Available in both rim- and disc-brake HDR versions, it was the first product to feature SRAM's Airea wireless protocol.
 According to SRAM, it decided against Bluetooth or ANT+ because the company wanted to avoid interference and stave off would-be hackers, too.

-Red eTap turns 11 cogs at the back and is compatible with standard brakes, chains, chainrings and cassettes.
-That said the derailleurs, and shifters are not backwards compatible because they lack the updated electronics.
+Red eTap turns 11 cogs at the back and is compatible with brakes, chains, chainrings and cassettes from the Red, Force or Rival mechanical groupsets if you're hoping to mismatch and save cash.

 There are no cables connecting the shifters to the derailleurs.
 Each derailleur is powered by a separate battery and SRAM says the rechargeable cells should last about 1000km.
 In contrast, the shifters are powered by CR2032 coin cell batteries but only need to be replaced every couple of years.